 Farm Arts Team

-Her current projects include street theatre performances with the Farm Arts Collective ensemble and Stone Soup Cooking Class that will premiere in 2019.
+Her current projects include performances with the Farm Arts Collective ensemble, Shakespeare on the Farm and Stone Soup Cooking Class that will premiere in 2019.